 Con #1: It costs a lot.

 The main drawback of hiring agencies comes in the form of steep costs.
 There is no going around the fact that freelancers are much cheaper.
 After all, agencies must pay for office space, equipment, perks and benefits, and other overheads.
 The silver lining is that you get what you pay for, provided that you do your homework and choose the right agency for your needs.

 Con # 2: Response time can be slow.

 Finally, you are not dealing with just one person, but the whole corporate administration.
 This is to say that agencies can be slow to react and respond.
 Of course, this is not true for all agencies, but the level of agility and mode of communication are two concerns that need to be considered.
 No exceptions or excuses.

 Outsourcing is an amazing way to grow a small business and has numerous benefits.
-Building the tech and business infrastructure from scratch is out of the question for many startups so outsourcing can be a lifesaver.
+Building the tech and business infrastructure from scratch is out of the question for many startups, so that outsourcing can be a lifesaver.
 However, choosing who to outsource to can be a challenge.

 Hiring a freelancer makes sense if you need someone for a smaller project and want to be as involved in the process as possible.
 It’s also a tactic that enables you to trim project costs.
-Although, sometimes you get what you pay for so there’s always a risk.
+However, sometimes you get what you pay for, so there’s always a risk.